 Mr. René Maciel serves as the missions pastor at First Woodway Baptist Church in Waco, Texas.
-He previously invested more than 31 years in higher education and administration with Baptist institutions such as Hardin-Simmons University, Baylor University, New Mexico Baptist Children’s Home, George W. Truett Theological Seminary, and Baptist University of the Américas.
+He previously invested more than 31 years in higher education and administration with Baptist institutions including Hardin-Simmons University, Baylor University, New Mexico Baptist Children’s Home, George W. Truett Theological Seminary, and Baptist University of the Américas.
 He most recently served as president of the Baptist General Convention of Texas (Texas Baptists) from 2015 to 2016.

 Mr. Maciel graduated from Hardin-Simmons University (HSU) with a Bachelor of Behavioral Science.
 He then earned a Master of Science in Education from Baylor University.